Mal-M07/Intelligent-sorting-system/README.md

 * Automate the sorting of nuts and bolts.
 * Reduce manual sorting effort.
 * Use computer vision for object identification.
-* Establish communication between a computer-vision system and an microcontroller.
+* Establish communication between a computer-vision system and a microcontroller.

 ---